bestvibes/stock-portfolio-predictions/README.md

 This assumes you have equally invested your assets into each stock you give for your portfolio.
 Uses Yahoo!
 Finance as a historical stock data source.

-You can use this tool so mix and match different portfolio options and quickly analyze its historical and latest performace.
+You can use this tool to mix and match different portfolio options and quickly analyze its historical and latest performance.
 This also produces a text file (`out.txt`) with the performance for every time frame up to the present.

 ##Running
 ```